 - We promise to keep your information safe

-- We keep a record of when and how we get consents and what you were told at the time of providing your data.
+- We keep a record of when and how we get consent and what you were told at the time of providing your data.

 How the law protects you